Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 2. Goat’s milk

-Goat’s milk is said to be great for a dog’s gut health.
-It is easily digestible and generally well tolerated by pups with a lower risk of allergic reaction.
-The folks at Brindleberry Acres say “Because raw goat’s milk has naturally occurring probiotics, it has all the benefits that probiotics offer in a very easy to absorb form.
-If your dog has digestive issues, give goat’s milk a try!”
-Go ahead and add some raw goat’s milk to your pup’s kibble – just like you’d add milk to your cereal.
-As a bonus, it can also help keep your dog hydrated.
+Raw goat’s milk is beneficial for your dog’s gut health because it is easily digestible and generally well-tolerated, posing a lower allergic reaction risk.
+According to the Brindleberry Acres team, “Because raw goat’s milk has naturally occurring probiotics, it has all the benefits that probiotics offer in a very easy to absorb form.”
+As such, they recommend goat’s milk for dogs with digestive issues.
+To add raw goat’s milk to your pup’s kibble, simply pour it over the dry food the same way you add milk to your cereal.
+As a bonus, goat’s milk provides enhanced hydration.

 3. Yogurt or kefir